tonyg/js-nacl/README.md

 Using this library in the browser requires support for the newish `window.crypto.getRandomValues` API.

+**WARNING**: This code will not run in Safari version 5.1.x; or, at least, will not run when Safari's Javascript debug mode is *disabled*.
+Symptoms include corruption during hash calculation, failures when unboxing, and failures when producing and verifying signatures.
+Safari 7.0 seems to be just fine, however.
+I don't know exactly at which version Safari started working: I don't have access to enough of a range of systems.
+The code has run fine on Chrome and Firefox across all the versions I've tried.

 ## Changes

 Version 0.5.0: **API change.** Instead of being provided with a module